 When dried, bay leaves take on a drab olive green.
 The leaves are oval and smooth with tops that are greener and glossier than the undersides.
 Typical bay leaves can measure between 1 and 3 inches in length.

-The most common type of basil in the US is the sweet basil.
+The most common type of basil in the United States is sweet basil.
 Basil leaves are large and bright green when picked fresh.
 They become a darker matte green when dried.

 Do bay leaves and basil differ in flavor?

-Bay leaves have very little flavor when they are fresh; however, their flavor becomes much more pronounced after a few weeks of drying followed by steeping in a liquid.
+Bay leaves have very little flavor when fresh; however, their flavor becomes much more pronounced after a few weeks of drying, followed by steeping in a liquid.
 Once dried bay leaves are cooked, they release a significant amount of a woodsy flavor that can be used to season soups and stews.
 It also adds a mild bitterness that can complement and balance the other flavors.

 In comparison, basil is a member of the mint family.
 Fresh basil is highly aromatic and has a fragrance reminiscent of anise and clove.
-When basil is dried, the anise notes fade and what is left is something that is minty and with mild woody notes that are similar to those in bay leaves.
+When basil is dried, the anise notes fade, and what is left is something minty with mild woody notes that are similar to those in bay leaves.